 k.
 Long term operations and maintenance plan included.
-Ongoing costs for maintenance or consumable media use (e.g. polymer) have been considered by applicant. l.
+Ongoing costs for maintenance or consumable media use (e.g., polymer) have been considered by applicant. l.
 Demonstrated that the applicant (including its contractors) and cooperating organizations have sufficient staff resources, technical expertise, and experience to successfully complete the proposed project.
 Provided resumes of key project personnel and contractors.
 BUDGET AND FINANCIALS 15 Adequate documentation regarding organization's financial strength provided through financial documents listed in the application.
 Additionally: a.
 Evidence of ability to fund upfront costs while waiting for reimbursement provided.
 Demonstrated financial strength to sustain project beyond grant term. b.
 Described and quantified sources and amount of local, state, and federal funds, loans, other grants, and all other funding necessary to complete the proposed project (if applicable). c.
 Described and quantified expenditures already incurred to initiate work on project, such as engineering, site preparation, infrastructure, utility hookups, permitting and environmental review. d.
-Provided a complete Budget Worksheet addressing issues including, but not limited to: 1.
-Itemized costs consistent with the Work Plan.
-2. Back-up documentation including quotes, estimates, and equipment details in support of budget costs.
-3. Overall budget well justified and consistent with Work Plan. e.
-Provided a clear accounting of all costs associated with all activities necessary to complete the project.
+Provided a complete Budget Worksheet addressing issues including, but not limited to: Itemized costs consistent with the Work Plan.
+Back-up documentation including quotes, estimates, and equipment details in support of budget costs.
+Overall budget well justified and consistent with Work Plan.
 ESTIMATED GREENHOUSE GAS EMISSIONS REDUCTION 35 a.
 Described the proposed project and explained how it will result in reduction of metric tons of GHG emissions annually compared to existing practices for the dairy or livestock operation (10 points). b.
-Completed the Estimated GHG Reduction Calculator spreadsheet for AMMP.
+Completed the Benefits Calculator Tool for AMMP.
 Proper justification for all assumptions made in the calculation process provided (10 points).

 Applicants reported GHG emission reduction results (in MTCO2e) as: a.
 Total project emission reductions over 5 years (5 points); b.
 GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 5 years (dairy applicants only); c.
 GHG reduction per animal (5 points - b or c) d.
+GHG reduction per dollar of AMMP grant money requested over 5 years (5 points); Applications will be competitively scored on their projected

+emissions reductions.

-GHG reduction per dollar of AMMP grant money requested over 5 years; e.
-GHG reduction per dollar total project funding (includes cost share) (5 points - d or e).
-Applications will be competitively scored on their projected emissions reductions.
-ENVIRONMENTAL BENEFITS 10 Project provides additional environmental benefits beyond methane reduction, such as those indicated by the co-benefits section of the Benefits Calculator Tool, nutrient management and removal, protection to air and water quality, water conservation, odor reduction, development of value-added products.
-PROJECT READINESS 10 Copies of applicable permits obtained attached.
+ENVIRONMENTAL BENEFITS 10

+Project provides additional environmental benefits beyond methane reduction, such as those indicated by the co-benefits section of the Benefits Calculator Tool, nutrient management and removal, protection to air and water quality, water conservation, odor reduction, development of value-added products.

+PROJECT READINESS 10

+Copies of applicable permits obtained attached.
 CEQA: Notice of Determination (NOD) submitted.
 Potential environmental impacts discussed.
 Applicable state or local regulation mentioned/supporting documents provided.
 Projects will be competitively ranked with regards to how far along they are in their permitting process.

-BENEFITS TO PRIORITY POPULATIONS 5 Answered questions in application to determine whether project provides direct, meaningful, and assured benefits to one or more disadvantaged and/or low-income communities AND meaningfully addresses an important community need.
+BENEFITS TO PRIORITY POPULATIONS 5

+Answered questions in application to determine whether project provides direct, meaningful, and assured benefits to one or more disadvantaged and/or low-income communities AND meaningfully addresses an important community need.

 TOTAL 100